 To install Maya on Fedora.
 We need to download the official Maya

-RPM package that comes with a GUI installer, that makes the installation even easier.
+RPM package that comes with a GUI installer, which makes the installation even easier.
 Let’s get started with installing Maya on our Fedora workstation.

 - Logging in as